SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

  `BlPrimaryClickEvent`, `BlMiddleClickEvent` and `BlSecondaryClickEvent` are all subclasses of `BlClickEvent`.
 In Bloc logic, event handler will look for event that are from the defined event class, or inherit from its  parent (exact code is ` anEvent class == self eventClass or: [ anEvent class inheritsFrom: self eventClass ] `.
 For example, If you define handler for both `BlClickEvent` and `BlPrimaryClickEvent` on your element, and you left click on it, it will raise `BlPrimaryClickEvent`.
 Because `BlPrimaryClickEvent`inherit from `BlClickEvent`, both will be handled.

-In the example below, 'click' will be raised, whatever the mouse button you use to click on your element.
+In the example below, 'click' will be raised regardless of which mouse button you use to click on the element.
 ```smalltalk
 elt := BlElement new extent: 200@200; border: (BlBorder paint: (Color black) width: 3 ); background: (BlBackground paint: Color blue).